kenniston/mobile-push-kafka/README.md

 # Grafana

 This project uses the official Grafana container.
 After run the project using the ***docker-compose up*** the Prometheus's Datasource must be configured.
-Uses the following url (docker on localhost) to configure the Prometheus Datasource:
+Use the following URL (docker on localhost) to configure the Prometheus Datasource:

 <br/>